White Tonsil Spots (Constant Tonsil Stones) – 13 Natural Tips

 While it may sound simple, this technique harnesses the body’s innate reflexes to expel unwanted debris, providing a straightforward and non-intrusive approach to at-home tonsil stone removal.

-Controlled coughing involves using the force of a deliberate cough to dislodge tonsil stones from their hiding spots within the tonsil crypts.
+Controlled coughing involves using the force of a deliberate cough to dislodge tonsil stones from their hiding spots within the deep crypts in tonsils.

 It’s important to note that this technique is not about forcefully hacking away but rather guiding a controlled and purposeful cough.